 During 2011/12 the Authority moved into shared premises at Lymington Town Hall with New Forest District Council (the owners) and signed a 15-year lease.
-The premises are not owned by the Authority and therefore no asset is recorded in the Authority's accounts.
+The annual rent is currently £108,000 and the space is used as our main offices.